-Note: The original date and time stamp, address and message content is automatically appended to the reply message.
+The original date and time stamp, address and message content is automatically appended to the reply message.

-- 2 Press the Menu Select button directly below Rply to reply to a message.
-The display shows a list of Quick Text. - 3 Press the Menu Select button directly below Optn once you have completed the message.
+- 2 Press the Menu Select button directly below Rply to reply to a message. - 3 Perform one of the following actions: - or vor to Text Message and press the Menu Select button directly below Sel.